Put Together

 RankAppSurprise RateEditorial LanguageDesignCultural Literacy

 A zero-percent surprise rate means the AI is a catalog.
-A fifty-percent surprise rate without curation means random.
-The right zone is somewhere around thirty-five percent, with the surprises landing as deliberate.
+A fifty-percent raw rate without curation means random.
+The right zone is around thirty-five percent with the surprises landing as deliberate — and "deliberate" is where the stylist input shows up.

 What "taste" actually means in a closet app